-When the European XFEL needed a title illustration to grace its website, flyers and posters, the press office turned to Tricklabor for a design.
-The illustration needed to show electrons inside undulator in an appealing yet scientifically accurate manner.
+When the European XFEL needed a title illustration to grace its website, flyers and posters, the press office turned to TRICKLABOR for a design.
+The illustration needed to show electrons inside an undulator in an appealing yet scientifically accurate manner.

 Undulators play a pivotal role in free-electron-lasers such as the European XFEL.
 An undulator is an arrangement of small magnets creating an alternating magnetic field along the path of the electrons.
 Traversing this field causes the electrons to wiggle and emit radiation.